Market Researcher at Steelkiwi Inc.

 Remediation tools.
 To quickly resolve issues and bring the platform back to a healthy state, they take mitigation measures by way of automated actions and diverse actions (terminating, rebooting, and detaching).

-.
-To deliver TV shows, movies and documentaries to each Netflix user, they built Open Connect
+Content delivery network (CDN).
+To deliver TV shows, movies and documentaries to each Netflix user, they built Open Connect, a CDN.

 But that’s not all.
 Netflix contributes to Python by making open-source projects.
 The most popular are Security monkey, Bless, Aardvark, Repokid, and Lemur.